cc-tweaked/CC-Tweaked/doc/guides/using_modems.md

 You know the basics of sending and receiving rednet messages. @{rednet.broadcast} is similar to @{rednet.send} but it will send the message to every computer in range of the modem.

-:::Note The repeat program
+:::note The repeat program
 Ender modems are expensive to craft but wireless modems have a quite limited range.
 Thankfully there is a solution, the repeat program.
 To put simply, any rednet message that a computer running the repeat program hears will be resent from that computer.

 With a single ender modem on a single computer running the repeat program, you can send rednet messages to any computer in the server.
 Just make sure that this computer and modem stay chunk loaded.
 :::

-:::Note Computers can send rednet messages to themselves without a modem Rednet has a loopback feature, computers can send rednet messages to themselves without having a modem attached.
+:::note Computers can send rednet messages to themselves without a modem Rednet has a loopback feature, computers can send rednet messages to themselves without having a modem attached.
 This is useful for allowing multiple programs on the same computer to communicate with each other.
 :::

-:::Note Rednet is not secure
+:::note Rednet is not secure
 Rednet is not secure.
 It is not designed to be.
 Anyone can easily listen to your messages even if they are not the intended recipient.
 Rednet protocols also are *not* a means of security.

 To demonstrate this, here is a very basic rednet sniffer.
 FYI, we are using the modem API here, specifically its `modem_message` event and `modem.open()`.